<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">http://www.corkluxurytravel.com/?p=1689</guid>

 <description><![CDATA[<p>When most American visitors think of Ireland, they picture the Cliffs of Moher, Dublin’s lively Temple Bar, and the well-known Ring of Kerry.
 While these spots are undeniably stunning, the southwest of Ireland—specifically Cork and Kerry—holds a wealth of lesser-known treasures.
-These hidden gems offer breathtaking scenery, rich history, and the kind of peace and...</p>
+These hidden gems offer...</p>

 <p>The post <a href="https://www.corkluxurytravel.com/off-the-beaten-track-hidden-gems-in-cork-kerry-for-the-curious-traveller/">Off the beaten track: hidden gems in Cork &amp; Kerry for the curious traveller</a> appeared first on <a href="https://www.corkluxurytravel.com">Cork Luxury Travel</a>.</p>